 All customers on our standard variable tariff, So Flex, and customers on some of our fixed rate tariffs will benefit from the Government’s Energy Price Guarantee.

-Until April 2023, the Government’s goal is to set the energy bills of typical-use households at around £2,500 a year (rising to around £3,000 until April 2024) by offering subsidised energy rates.
+Until the end of June 2023, the Government’s goal is to set the energy bills of typical-use households at around £2,500 a year by offering subsidised energy rates.
 For over 70% of our fixed tariffs, the unit rate is already priced below the Energy Price Guarantee unit rate, so they will not receive an Energy Price Guarantee discount.

 The remaining 30% of fixed rate tariffs are priced above the discounted unit rates so will be eligible for the discount.
 For customers on these tariffs, the discount will bring their rates down to the discounted unit rates.
 This will be reflected in your monthly statement.